orengeblaster/orengeblaster/README.md

 <img align="left" src="assets/orange.png" height="142">

 ## Hai everybody! 🧡
-My name is Orenge (or what I goes by on the internet), it's pronounce the same as "Orange" btw if you wonder.
-I am a aspired amateur C++ developer and a self-proclaimed free softwear avocate.
-I love to learn about new topics and/or more of what I currently know.
+My name is Orenge (or whatever I go by on the internet).
+I am a free software enthusiast and an amateur C++ developer.
+I enjoy learning about new topics as well as expanding on what I already know about.
 <details>
 <summary> <h4> More stuff about me </h4> </summary>
 <p>